 And natural products can absolutely do harm, induce side-effects, and damage the beneficial bacteria and intestinal lining.

-And you probably can’t alkalize your way out of a prison of self-loathing.
+Oh, and we can’t alkalize our way out of a prison of self-loathing.

 If needed, a few doses of standardized medicine may take care of a problem that would take a month of high doses of herbal medicines–herbs are not always the best solution for every issue, and certainly not without a downside.
 Herbs can be abused, too.